justinethier/cyclone/docs/Garbage-Collector.md

 - Position to potentially support state of the art GC's built on top of DLG (Stopless, Chicken, Clover)

 Limitations or potential issues:
-- DLG memory fragmentation could be an issue for long-running programs
+- DLG memory fragmentation could be an issue for long-running programs. either need a compaction process or a way to handle larger objects by breaking them up (pizlo phd)
 - Locking, atomics, etc
 - Improve performance?
+- handle large objects, need to be able to split them across pages

 Cyclone's implementation generally tries to use atomic operations, but there is some locking.
 In particular, heap is protected by lock during object allocation and deallocation.
 This is one area that could probably be improved.